 Book Marketing

-What Is an Advance Reader Copy?
-Build Your ARC Team and Get Book Reviews
+The ARC Review Process: Build Your ARC Team and Get Reviews

 While doing your pre-launch research, you might wonder: How do other indie authors rack up dozens of reviews within the first day of publishing (without the help of a large publishing house)?